-Warm weather is finally here, which means many buildings are going to start to see a drastic increase in their roof deck usage.
+Roof deck rules are vital for any building that gives its residents access to the roof.
+The warmer weather, means many buildings are going to start to see a drastic increase in their roof deck usage.
 Roof decks are terrific amenities for buildings and can increase the desire for potential residents to apply for occupancy, but the luxury of having a roof deck comes with its share of potential risks too.

 For any building with a roof deck, a list of Roof Deck Rules is a must-have.
-A comprehensive list of rules will help keep your residents safe and can aid in protecting you if there is an accident.
+A comprehensive list of roof deck rules will help keep your residents safe and can aid in protecting you if there is an accident.

 What should you include in your list of Roof Deck Rules?

 - Hours – Provide the hours of resident accessibility.

-- Smoking – Smoking is often not permitted on roof decks and should be specified in your rules.
+Smoking – Smoking is often not permitted on roof decks and should be specified in your rules.

-- Pets – If pets are prohibited, add a rule to specify.
+Pets – If pets are prohibited, add a rule to specify.

-- Noise – What noise is acceptable on your roof deck?
+Noise – What noise is acceptable on your roof deck?
 Many buildings prohibit the use of radios and encourage headsets.

-- Dress Code – Determine if you want to establish a dress code.
+Dress Code – Determine if you want to establish a dress code.
 Shoes should be mandatory for roof deck occupants.

-- Parties – Can residents rent the roof for private parties?
+Parties – Can residents rent the roof for private parties?
 Establish a rate and the maximum number of guests allowed.

 The above list is a guide that we hope will help you when you develop your property’s Roof Deck Rules.
 Each property has its own unique set of needs and should develop additional rules accordingly.
-Check out our Summer Survival Kit for more information on how you can keep your community association in top shape for the summer weather maintenance.
-For more tips, contact us any time.